Ro5bert/mpt3/README.md

 ```

 Then run `tex doc.tex && dvips -u '+myfont.map' doc.dvi` to produce `doc.ps`.
+(Make sure TeX can find myfont.tfm and Dvips can find myfont.map.)
 With luck, this should produce something that looks like the following:

 ![alternating green triangles and black squares](doc.png)